NZK95/grubmod/README.md

 The config file must have a `.txt` extension, and the filename must contain the word `config`.
 Examples: `my-config.txt`, `Configtest.txt`.

+> I do not guarantee performance boost for stock configs in the `configs`.

 ## Keyboard shortcuts
 | Shortcut   | Action          |